iszell/siziolib/README.md

 * file name based (first two characters of name are checked)
   - you can load files in any order
-  - you can load files from an SD2IEC directory natively
+  - you can load files from an SD2IEC or other SD Card based storage solutions directory natively
 * IRq loader
   - you can interrupt loading any time
 * uses serial protocol based on number of serial drives detected